Andrew Knizner Preview, Player Props: Cardinals vs. Pirates

 Andrew Knizner At The Plate

-- Knizner has reached base via a hit in 34 games this season (of 56 played), and had multiple hits in 11 of those games.
+- In 60.7% of his 56 games this season, Knizner has picked up at least one hit.
+He's also had 11 multi-hit games.

-- In 16.1% of his games this season, he has hit a home run, and 5.2% of his trips to the dish.
+- In 16.1% of his games this season, he has homered, and 5.2% of his trips to the plate.

-- Knizner has driven in a run in 18 games this year (32.1%), including six games with more than one RBI (10.7%).
+- Knizner has an RBI in 18 of 56 games this season, with multiple RBI in six of them.
 He has also driven in three or more of his team's runs in three contests.

-- In 37.5% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (10.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.